rosedj1/HiggsMassMeasurement/d0_Studies/d0_Analyzers/README.md

 ### Check Results

-1. Do an unbinned DSCB fit of the m(4mu) dist and plot it with:
+1. Check the improvement on sigma of m(4mu) by performing an unbinned DSCB fit on the m(4mu) dist and plot it with:

    ```bash
    root -l DSCB_fit_m4mu_beforeafterpTcorr.C